Tareq Salahi: Early life and education

-Salahi's father, Dirgham Salahi, immigrated to the United States in the 1940s from Jerusalem, in what was then British-administered Mandatory Palestine.
+Salahi's father, Dirgham Salahi, immigrated to the United States in the 1940s from Jerusalem.
 His mother, Corinne, is from Belgium.
 Dirgham was educated as a petroleum geologist and worked in the Middle East and U.S. He retired and settled in Virginia, where he became owner of an estate farm, which he subsequently turned into one of the first Virginia Farm Wineries.
 Corinne Salahi is the founder and director of the Montessori School of Alexandria, Virginia.

 Salahi attended primary school at Ascension Academy in Alexandria and high school at the Randolph-Macon Academy in Front Royal, Virginia where he graduated in 1987.
 He graduated from the University of California, Davis in 1994 with a bachelor's degree in oenology and business management.